Climate change is one of the biggest environmental, social and economic challenges faced by the global community.

 - Engaging the Australian Energy Foundation to provide up-to-date and impartial energy efficiency and renewable energy advice and one-to-one support for residents and businesses.

 - Offering residents discounts on worm farms and compost bins through our Compost Revolution program to divert organic waste from landfill.
-The recent launch of the Food Organics Green Organics Program (FOGO) will provide a huge boost to the diversion of organic materials and is one of the biggest changes in municipal waste management since the introduction of kerbside recycling.
+The recent launch of the Food Organics Garden Organics Program (FOGO) will provide a huge boost to the diversion of organic materials and is one of the biggest changes in municipal waste management since the introduction of kerbside recycling.

 - Home energy meters: residents can loan meters to help them understand home electricity use.